Emma Stone

 Emily Jean Stone (born November 6, 1988), known professionally as Emma Stone, is an American actress and film producer.
-Her accolades include two Academy Awards, two British Academy Film Awards, and two Golden Globe Awards.
+Her accolades include two Academy Awards, two BAFTA Awards, two Golden Globe Awards and a Volpi Cup, as well as a nomination for a Primetime Emmy Award.
 In 2017, she was the world's highest-paid actress and named by Time magazine as one of the 100 most influential people in the world.

-Stone began acting as a child in a theater production of The Wind in the Willows in 2000.
-As a teenager, she relocated to Los Angeles and made her television debut in In Search of the New Partridge Family (2004), a reality show that produced only an unsold pilot.
-After small television roles, she appeared in a series of well-received comedy films, such as Superbad (2007), Zombieland (2009), and Easy A (2010), which was Stone's first leading role.
-Following this breakthrough, she starred in the romantic comedy Crazy, Stupid, Love (2011) and the period drama The Help (2011), and gained wider recognition as Gwen Stacy in the 2012 superhero film The Amazing Spider-Man and its 2014 sequel.
-She received her first Academy Award nomination for Best Supporting Actress for portraying a recovering drug addict in Alejandro González Iñárritu's comedy-drama Birdman (2014).
+As a child in Arizona, Stone started acting in local theater productions before relocating to Los Angeles to pursue a career in the film industry.
+As a teenager, she made her television debut in the reality show In Search of the New Partridge Family (2004).
+After small television roles, she appeared in a string of successful comedy films, including Superbad (2007), Zombieland (2009), and Easy A (2010), which was her first leading role.
+Following this breakthrough, she starred in the romantic comedy Crazy, Stupid, Love (2011) and the period drama The Help (2011), and gained wider recognition as Gwen Stacy in Marc Webb's Spider-Man films (2012–2014).

-In 2016, Stone starred as an aspiring actress in Damien Chazelle's romantic musical La La Land, winning the Academy Award for Best Actress for her performance.
-She followed this by portraying tennis player Billie Jean King in Battle of the Sexes (2017) and later the titular role in Cruella (2021).
-She garnered significant recognition for her collaborations with filmmaker Yorgos Lanthimos, having starred in four of his films.
-She received her second nomination for the Academy Award for Best Supporting Actress for portraying Abigail Hill in the period dark comedy The Favourite (2018), won a second Academy Award for Best Actress for her performance in the absurdist comedy Poor Things (2023), as well as her first Best Picture nomination for producing the latter.
-She subsequently starred in Lanthimos's anthology Kinds of Kindness (2024) and dark comedy Bugonia (2025).
-On television, she has starred in the dark comedy miniseries Maniac (2018) and The Curse (2023).
+Stone's career progressed with more eclectic and dramatic roles.
+She earned nominations for the Academy Award for Best Supporting Actress for portraying a recovering drug addict in the surrealist dark comedy Birdman (2014) and for playing Abigail Hill in the absurdist period film The Favourite (2018), which was her first of several collaborations with filmmaker Yorgos Lanthimos.
+Stone won two Academy Awards for Best Actress—for portraying an aspiring actress in the romantic musical La La Land (2016), and for playing a reanimated woman in Lanthimos's Poor Things (2023); she was also nominated for the Academy Award for Best Picture as a producer of Poor Things.
+She earned Golden Globe nominations for her portrayal of the tennis player Billie Jean King in Battle of the Sexes (2017) and for her role as Cruella de Vil in Cruella (2021).
+She then collaborated twice more with Lanthimos, starring in the anthology film Kinds of Kindness (2024) and the dark comedy Bugonia (2025).
+Stone earned Academy Award nominations for Best Actress and Best Picture for Bugonia, becoming the first woman to be nominated as both a producer and an actress for each of two different films.

 On Broadway, Stone starred as Sally Bowles in a revival of the musical Cabaret (2014–2015).
+On television, she starred in the dark comedy miniseries Maniac (2018) and The Curse (2023).
 She and her husband, Dave McCary, founded the production company Fruit Tree in 2020.